EpicatSupercell/VeryFast/README.md

 They are focused on speed and multithreaded safety.

-At the moment it supplies one useful class - `Pool`, which allocates objects on the heap like an `Box`, but allocates in batches and reuses the memory instead of deallocating when Dropped!
+At the moment it supplies one useful class - `Pool`, which allocates objects on the heap like a `Box`, but allocates in batches and reuses the memory instead of deallocating when Dropped!
 It is similar to `Arena` but allows deallocation.

 ###[Documentation](https://docs.rs/veryfast/)